-Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and the patient's clinical need) to a maximum of ten services per calendar year.
+Referrals should be provided, as required, for an initial course of treatment (a maximum of six services but may be less depending on the referral and the patient's clinical need) to a maximum of ten services per calendar year (up to 16 services from 1 March 2012 to 31 December 2012 where exceptional circumstances apply).
 For the purposes of these services, a course of treatment will consist of the number of services stated in the patient's referral (up to a maximum of six in any one referral).

-Patients will also be eligible to claim up to ten separate services within a calendar year for group therapy services involving a minimum of 6 and up to 10 patients to which items 80020 (psychological therapy - clinical psychologist), 80120 (FPS services - psychologist), 80145 (FPS services - occupational therapist) and 80170 (FPS services - social worker) apply.
+Patients will also be eligible to claim up to ten separate services within a calendar year for group therapy services involving a minimum of 6 and a maximum of 10 patients to which items 80020 (psychological therapy - clinical psychologist), 80120 (FPS services - psychologist), 80145 (FPS services - occupational therapist) and 80170 (FPS services - social worker) apply.
 These group services are separate from the individual services and do not count towards the ten services per calendar year maximum associated with those items.

-Services provided under the Access to Allied Psychological Services (ATAPS) should not be used in addition to the ten psychological therapy services (items 80000 to 80020), focussed psychological services-allied mental health services (items 80100 to 80170 or GP focussed psychological strategies services (items 2721 to 2727) available under the Better Access to Psychiatrists, Psychologists and General Practitioners through the Medicare Benefits Schedule initiative per calendar year.
+Services provided under the Access to Allied Psychological Services (ATAPS) should not be used in addition to the ten (up to 16 services from 1 March 2012 to 31 December 2012 where exceptional circumstances apply) psychological therapy services (items 80000 to 80020), focussed psychological services-allied mental health services (items 80100 to 80170 or GP focussed psychological strategies services - items 2721 to 2727) available under the Better Access to Psychiatrists, Psychologists and General Practitioners through the Medicare Benefits Schedule initiative per calendar year.
 Psychologists delivering services under the ATAPS program should refer to the ATAPS Operational Guidelines.